-GWSA Land Development is requesting Preliminary Plat and Development Stage (Preliminary) Planned Unit Development (PUD) Plans for a 269 single family residential development on +/-98.93 acres acres.
+GWSA Land Development is requesting Preliminary Plat and Development Stage (Preliminary) Planned Unit Development (PUD) Plans for a 276 single family residential development on +/-98.93 acres acres.
 A portion of the development in the southwest corner of the site is within the Shoreland of Sunfish Lake which triggers the need for a Planned Unit Development because the proposed lots do not meet the lot width and impervious requirements for Natural Environment lakes; because the density exceeds the allowable density with the Village Urban Low Density Residential land use category, and because the Applicant is proposing various other deviations from some zoning standards.

 The Council reviewed the proposed Preliminary Plat and PUD Plans at its January 16, 2018 meeting and directed Staff to prepare a Resolution of approval with amended conditions of approval.
-The Council tabled the item at its February 7, 2018 meeting and directed the applicant to draft a different plan that would provide sufficient open space, buffer, and reduce the number of units within the development.